 - 1. Align the graphics card with the PCle x16 card slot on the system board. - 2.
-Using the alignment post, connect the card in the connector and press down firmly.
+Using the alignment post on the PCle slot, connect the card in the connector and press down firmly.
 Ensure that the card is firmly seated. - 3.
-Close the expansion-card door, and press until it clicks into place.
+Close the PCle door.